red-stone-network/clockwork/UPDATELOGS.md

 > - BUGFIX: Apps could not be uninstalled
 > - BUGFIX: Themes can now be installed
+> - BUGFIX: CDNs would not return a response when testing and would crash Clockwork

 > - REMOVED: Herobrine